2013 Madhya Pradesh stampede: Aftermath

 Rescue operations were hampered by a 7-kilometre-long traffic jam on the only road to the temple.
 Angry at the delay, relatives of the victims pelted stones at police officers, injuring several.

 News agencies carried reports, including eyewitness reports, that policemen robbed and also threw dead bodies and even living survivors off the bridge into the swollen Sindh River below apparently in an effort to reduce the death count; D. K. Arya, the Deputy Inspector-General of Police (DIG) for the Chambal Range based at Morena categorically denied the possibility.

 The Madhya Pradesh government has announced a compensation of Rs.
 150,000 for each of the deceased and Rs.
 50,000 to those who suffered serious injuries.

 Chief Minister Shivraj Singh Chouhan ordered the establishment of a judicial commission to probe allegations of corruption and police misconduct.

-The Election Commission of India has, at the request of the State Government, suspended the District Magistrate (District Collector) Mr. Sanket Bhondwe, Superintendent of Police (SP) Mr. P. Chandrashekhar Solanki, Sub-Divisional Magistrate, Revenue (SDM) of Seondha Mr. Mahip Tejaswi, Sub-Divisional Officer of Police (SDOP) of Seondha Mr. B.N.
-Basave, and the entire staff of the Seondha Police Station.
+The state government suspended the Collector and some police officials in Datia for negligence leading to the stampede.

 Congress Party representatives allege that the true death toll is higher, possibly touching 400.
 The representatives criticized the State Administration for allegedly fudging the records and demanded the resignation of Chouhan, but the ruling BJP rebuffed the demand and accused the Congress Party of playing politics.